-Viewers of ABC’s ‘Disney Parks Magical Christmas Day Parade’ commonly ask what date it’s filmed, what watching it performed live is like, and how to get tickets to see it in person for Walt Disney World and Disneyland.
-If you are intrigued by the parade and thinking of booking a Christmas-time trip to Florida or California next year to watch the parade live, there are some things you should know.
+Viewers of ABC’s ‘Disney Parks Magical Christmas Day Parade’ commonly ask what dates it’s filmed, what watching it performed live is like, and how to get tickets to see it in person for Walt Disney World and Disneyland.
+If you want to view the parade filming live in Florida or California, here’s what to know.

-First, ABC’s Disney Christmas Day Parade is not filmed live on December 25th.
+First, ABC’s Disney Christmas Day Parade is not filmed live.
 Showing up to Walt Disney World or Disneyland on Christmas expecting to see these celebrity performances live is about the biggest possible Disney-related mistake you can make.
-Not only will you not see the parade in person, but you will be subject to one of the 5 busiest days of the year in the parks.
+Not only will you not see the parade in person, but you will be subject to one of the busiest days of the year in the parks.
 No joke–it’s nuts!

 Nowadays, ‘parade’ is probably a misnomer for what’s broadcast on ABC Christmas Day, because what airs is so broken up and more like a synergy fest to promote upcoming movie releases, television shows, Disney Parks, up and coming artists under Disney labels, and more.
 It’s basically a thinly-veiled infomercial for all things Disney…but a fun one, nonetheless!

-In terms of who is allowed to watch, tickets for the performance viewing areas at Walt Disney World were distributed to Cast Members and their families.
+In terms of who is allowed to watch, tickets for the performance/reserved viewing areas at Walt Disney World are distributed to Cast Members and their families.
 The general public is allowed to watch from farther back, but crowd control often necessitates people not being able to stand in certain areas.

 We’ve also heard reports that guests have been randomly selected to receive tickets to these viewing areas, but that’s very much luck of the draw.
 It’s probably dependent upon how much Disney-branded Christmas garb you’re sporting or how photogenic your kids look.